Cape Town To Cairo (23 Weeks) Nile Trans

 As we cross into Ethiopia - the roads we travel on are often in mountainous areas, so travel is slow.
 Ethiopia has a lot more visual & indigenous history than any other sub - Saharan country.

-Harar is a fascinating, colourful and vibrant city, awarded the ‘City of Peace’ price by UNESCO, and has its over 100 mosques and 102 shrines.
+Onward next to Harar, which is a fascinating, colourful and vibrant city, awarded the ‘City of Peace’ price by UNESCO, and has its over 100 mosques and 102 shrines.
 It is often considered the fourth-holiest city in Islam and known as the ‘City of Saints’ in Arabic.
 It has been the centre of trade between the Arabian Peninsular and Africa for centuries and this is reflected in the busy markets, and the wide mix of different people religions and languages found there.
 The city is also famous for the wild hyenas that roam outside the city walls, which locals feed with sticks of meat.

 We will leave Ethiopia now and cross into Somaliland, visiting the capital Hargeisa, where we’ll mingle with the friendly locals and visit the livestock and central markets.
 On the way towards the coast, we will stop at Laas Geel to see the ancient cave formations which contain numerous important examples of some of the earliest known rock art paintings in the region, colourfully depicting cows, human figures and wild animals.

-After some time relaxing, we leave Somaliland and cross into Djibouti, heading to the capital, Djibouti City.
+After our desert drive we will cross into Djibouti, heading to the capital, Djibouti City.
 This is a busy port city and we have a few days to explore, including the option to take a day trip by boat to the Maskali and Moucha islands to enjoy snorkelling, swimming and exploring the mangrove forest.
+Other day trips are available to visit Lac Abbe, a salt lake with thousands of huge limestone chimneys dotting the area, many with vents steaming hot sulphuric gases.

 You will be kept busy exploring in Luxor, considered the largest outdoor museum in the world.
 Here we visit the Valley of Kings and Queens.
 Here, the remarkably well preserved tombs of the ancient rulers, including Ramses ll and Tutankhamun, have coloured paintings and hieroglyphics that still seem fresh even after 3000 years.
-Karnak and Luxor Temples are both in easy walking distance from our camp - as is the local souq where you can pick up some more souvenirs.
-The following day we drive out towards the Red Sea Coast at Hurghada.
-You will have time relax on the beach or try your hand at various watersports such as snorkelling, windsurfing or scuba diving in the cool clear blue waters.
+Karnak and Luxor Temples are both easily accessible from our hotel - as is the local souq where you can pick up some more souvenirs.

 What's Included

-• Accommodation - approx. 97% camping & 3% simple hostel/hotels
+• Accommodation - approx. 99% camping & 10% simple hostel/hotels

 • Stony Point Penguin Colony